Hexworks/zircon/README.md

 - Create a [TileGraphics] with the colors added and fill it with `~`s
 - Draw the graphic onto the [Screen]

-For more explanation about these jump to the [How Zircon works](https://github.com/Hexworks/zircon#how-zircon-works) section.
+For more explanation about these jump to the [Zircon Crash Course](https://github.com/Hexworks/zircon/wiki/A-Zircon-Crash-Course).

 > You can do so much more with [Screen]s.
 If interested then check out [A primer on Screens][screen-primer] on the Wiki!